-‘Tis the season for gifting and if you’re giving your child their first cell phone (or any digital device) to unwrap this holiday, take some time to develop a strategy for what happens next.
+If you’re giving your child their first cell phone (or any digital device), take some time to develop a strategy for what happens next.
 It’s ok if you haven’t thought this until now because you’ve been focused on trying to figure who has the best price on the device you’ve had your eye on for months!
 But before handing over that new phone, take some time to think about how you’ll manage the new technology in your home.

 Phones, tablets, and computers are empowering because they unlock so much potential for learning and communication, but we also want our kids to be smart and safe when using them.
 Now is the perfect time to consider the kind of relationship you want your kids to have with technology.
 It’s also a good idea think about how to reinforce messages about kindness and safety both online and off.